SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

-# Sprint A - mongoDB & mongoose
+# Sprint 1 - mongoDB & mongoose

 ## 1. You awake inside a new app and look around.